ttscoff/planter-cli/README.md

 repo: # If a repository URL is provided, it will be pulled and duplicated instead of copying a file structure
 ```

+#### Default values in template strings

+In a template you can add a default value for a placholder by adding `%default value` to it.
+For example, `%%project%Default Project%%` will set the placeholder to `Default Project` if the variable value matches the default value in the configuration.
+This allows you to accept the default on the command line but have a different value inserted in the template.
+To use another variable in its place, use `$KEY` in the placeholder, e.g. `%%project%$title%%` will replace the `project` key with the value of `title` if the default is selected.
+Modifiers can be used on either side of the `%`, e.g. `%%project%$title:snake%%`.

 ### File-specific handling

 A `files` dictionary can specify how to handle specific files.
 Options are `copy`, `overwrite`, `merge`, or `ask`.
 The key for each entry is a filename or glob that matches the source filename (accounting for template variables if applicable):